CGBI: Breastfeeding Family Friendly Community Designation

-- The community/city’s elected or appointed leadership has a written statement of policy supporting breastfeeding that is routinely communicated to all.
+- The community’s elected or appointed leadership has a written statement supporting breastfeeding that is routinely communicated to all.

-- The community/city provides a welcoming atmosphere for breastfeeding families.
+- The community as a whole provides a welcoming atmosphere for chest/breastfeeding families.

-- During pregnancy, all families in the community are informed about the benefits of breastfeeding, as well as about the risks of unnecessary formula use, where to access support as needed.
+- During pregnancy, all families in the community are informed about the benefits of chest/breastfeeding, as well as about the risks of unnecessary formula use, and where to access support as needed.

-- Health care in the community/city is breastfeeding-friendly.
+- Health care in the community is chest/breastfeeding-friendly.

-- Non-health system breastfeeding support groups and services are fully available in the community, including the Special Supplemental Nutrition Program for Women, Infants, and Children Program (WIC), La Leche League (LLL), International Board Certified Lactation Consultants (IBCLCs), and other skilled breastfeeding support.
+- Non-health system chest/breastfeeding support groups and services are fully available in the community, including International Board Certified Lactation Consultants (IBCLCs), peer-to-peer lactation support providers, and other skilled lactation support.

-- The business and social organizations in the community/city as a whole provide a welcoming atmosphere for breastfeeding families.
+- The business and social organizations in the community welcome chest/breastfeeding families.

 - Local businesses and healthcare clinics/offices follow the principles of the International Code of Marketing of Breast-Milk Substitutes.

-- The World Alliance for Breastfeeding Action/WABA Maternity Care or the The US Business Case for Breastfeeding is promulgated by the U.S. government Department of Health and Human Services and the Chamber of Commerce.
+- The World Alliance for Breastfeeding Action (WABA) maternity care and employment or, in the US, The US Business Case for Breastfeeding is promulgated by the government and the Chamber of Commerce or equivalent.

-- Education systems, including childcare, K-12, colleges and universities, are encouraged to include breastfeeding-friendly curricula at all levels.
+- Education systems, including child care, K-12, colleges and universities, are encouraged to include chest/breastfeeding-friendly curricula at all levels.